These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

 7. Timiza App by Barclays

-If you are not using a Smartphone, you still can access the loan services from Timiza by dialling *848# on your mobile phone.
+If you are not using a Smartphone, you can still access the loan services from Timiza by dialling *848# on your mobile phone.

 8. Stawika Loan App